hzi-bifo/SDplots/Docker/ReadMeDocker.md

 The -v Path/.../data:/app/data mounts your local folder on the data-folder contained within the image.
 The pipeline writes the output in your local folder.

+If you are running Docker on Windows, you need to share the drive you want to mount in the Docker Settings (see [Shared Drives](https://docs.docker.com/docker-for-windows/#docker-settings "Docker Settings").

 ## CMD Config

 To customize your pipeline-deployment, you can append the following to the run-command: